 Meet our Governors

-Gail is self-employed business woman and has run her own business successfully over the last three years focussing on education, project management and communications services.
-She has worked with Ingleby Manor Free School from the initial application phase and believes strongly in the vision, ethos and culture that the school has achieved, “Being a governor will just enable me to support something I believe passionately in”, Gail said.
+Gail is chair of the School Advisory Body and is a self-employed business woman who has run her own business successfully for over 7 years focusing on education, project management and communications services.
+She has worked with Ingleby Manor Free School from the initial application phase and believes strongly in the vision, ethos and culture that the school has achieved.
+"Being a governor enables me to support something I believe passionately in" Gail said.

-Gail is an experienced governor at both maintained schools and Academies and also chairs a Trust school in Leeds.
+Gail is an experienced governor at both maintained school and Academies.
 She hopes to bring her wealth of knowledge to the school ensuring robust challenge of the school leadership team and that the young people of Ingleby get a fantastic learning experience at Ingleby Manor Free School.